City of Fallen Angels: Plot

-The day after that, they receive a message saying someone was holding Simon's girlfriend hostage, and he should go save her.
-Calling up Clary, Isabelle, and Maia, Simon determines it's a joke, only to later find the caller was actually referring to Maureen, who would always claim to be Simon's girlfriend at concerts.
+The following day, they receive a message saying someone is holding Simon's girlfriend hostage, and he should go save her.
+Calling up Clary, Isabelle, and Maia, Simon determines it is a joke, only to later find the caller was actually referring to Maureen, who always claims to be Simon's girlfriend at concerts.
 Maureen is killed when Simon fails to save her.

 Clary then goes to the Church of Talto and fights a Hydra demon with the help of Isabelle.
-Later, Jace and Clary share an intimate moment in one of the spare rooms in the Institute.
+Later, Jace and Clary share an intimate moment in the Institute.
 On the point of taking a further step in their relationship, Jace injures Clary with a knife.
-Jace breaks down and admits that he's been having nightmares and that was the reason he was avoiding Clary.
-Clary then offers to take him to the Silent City to get help from the Silent Brothers.
+Jace breaks down and reveals why he was avoiding Clary.
+Clary offers to take him to the Silent City to get help from the Silent Brothers.

-The Silent Brothers explain that the nightmares are due to his vulnerability to demonic influence, after Jace was resurrected by the angel Raziel.
+The Silent Brothers reveal the nightmares are due to his vulnerability to demonic influence, after Jace was resurrected by the angel Raziel.
 All Shadowhunters are subject to a ritual to protect them as infants.
 As Jace died, it was like he had been reborn without the protection.
-The Brothers want to perform the ritual again to give him the protection.
-The Silent Brothers make Clary leave.
-In his cell, Jace realizes that he is having a dream that he is back in Idris.
+Wanting to perform the ritual again to give him the protection, the Brothers make Clary leave.
+In his cell, Jace dream that he is back in Idris.
 Max appears to Jace and says the dreams mean that Jace is actually hurting Clary.
-Jace cuts his arms after Max convinces Jace that he will destroy the rotten part of him.
-With his blood, Max, who is actually the demon Lilith, draws a rune on his chest which puts him under Lilith's influence.
+Jace cuts his arms after Max convinces him that he will destroy the rotten part of him.
+With his blood, Max, who is actually the demon Lilith, draws a rune on his chest which puts him under her influence.